dbenoit1/molekel-macos/README.md

 ## Note:
 Menu Warnings: macOS will log "Internal inconsistency in menus."
 These are harmless and caused by the legacy GLUT implementation; they do not affect the program's functionality.

+## License
+This project is licensed under the GNU General Public License (GPL).
+Original Molekel source code remains the property of the original authors.
+The patches and build system for macOS are provided under the same license.